Kamra® Inlay Canton, Alliance, & Canfield, OH

 It is typical to experience some fluctuations in your vision in the first three to six months after surgery.
 This is often a sign of dry eye or your brain adapting to the new vision.
 These will likely stabilize.
 The key to success are to be patient with the recovery process and diligent in following your doctor’s instructions.
 This video contains more information about the KAMRA® inlay recovery period:

-Keep in mind that some KAMRA patients may still require reading glasses for activities such as reading tiny print or reading in low light.
-In addition, if the inlay is not centered properly or if the effects are not ideal, your doctor can safely remove the KAMRA inlay.
+Keep in mind that KAMRA patients may still require reading glasses for activities such as extensive reading, reading tiny print or reading in low light.
+In addition, if the results of KAMRA are not satisfactory, your doctor can safely remove the KAMRA inlay.

 For Important Safety Information, including surgical risks, indications, and considerations and contraindications for use, please refer to http://kamra.com/safety.